HathorNetwork/hathor-wallet-headless/TESTING.md

 npm run test_integration
 ```

 The data that is used on static code/coverage analysis on GitHub come from the mocked context.
 So, when adding new code it's important to add tests on the _mocked context_ to cover it.
-As we see further on this document, this is because the _integration tests_ do not need to cover all edge cases of the code.

 # Mocked Context
 These tests tend to be faster and are focused on the input/output data treatment.
 Since there is no connection to a live network, there is no state change: all communications are static and hardcoded.